 On February 4, 2011, we entered into a Second Amendment (the "Second Amendment") to the Credit Facility with the KFLP.
 As a result of the Second Amendment, we are able to borrow up to an additional \$2,500,000 from the KFLP.
 Future draws under the Credit Facility, as amended, are limited to \$500,000 per month commencing no earlier than March 2011.
 Under the Second Amendment, the due date of the amounts then outstanding under the Credit Facility, (the September 2010 Promissory Note, November 2010 Promissory Note and January 2011 Promissory Note) were extended by one year from July 30, 2011 to July 30, 2012.
 The interest rate remained at LIBOR plus 6.0%.
+The Second

-The Second Amendment further provided for the automatic conversion of any amounts borrowed and outstanding under the Credit Facility into securities that we may issue in subsequent securities offerings.
+Amendment further provided for the automatic conversion of any amounts borrowed and outstanding under the Credit Facility into securities that we may issue in subsequent securities offerings.
 Any automatic conversion of amounts outstanding under the Credit Facility would be on the same terms of any such offering.
 In addition, the Second Amendment provides the KFLP with the right to put any undrawn available amounts under the Credit Facility, as amended, to us and thereby have a note issued to the KFLP.
 The KFLP can exercise its put right to the extent it desires to fully participate, through the automatic conversion provision, in any subsequent offering by us.

-On each of March 15, 2011, April 5, 2011 and May 5,2011, we borrowed an additional \$500,000 under the Credit Facility, as amended and executed a revolving unsecured promissory notes in such amount that each mature on July 30, 2012.
-With these borrowings included, we have an aggregate of \$4,000,000 outstanding and owed under the Credit Facility, as amended and \$1,000,000 of remaining availability.
+On each of March 15, 2011, April 5, 2011, May 5,2011, June 3, 2011, and July 8, 2011 we borrowed an additional \$500,000 under the Credit Facility, as amended and executed a revolving unsecured promissory notes in such amounts that each mature on July 30, 2012.